 Patient presented with a failing restoration on tooth #18, and deep proximal caries on both mesial and distal sides (Figures 1-2).

 The impression for the provisional prior to preparing the tooth is made with StatusBlue (DMG), a medium-body polyvinyl material.

-Fill the pre-preparation impression with LuxaCrown (DMG), a chairside semi-permanent bisacryl composite material designed to last up to five years.
+Fill the pre-preparation impression with LuxaCrown (DMG), a chairside long-term bisacryl composite material designed to be long-lasting.
 Be sure to fill the impression all the way up to the margin to avoid any insufficient material coverage or thin spots.
 (Figure 3).

 After a mere two minutes the material has set, and is ready for trimming, placement in the mouth, and cementation (Figure 4).

 Final impression: H&H technique (aka the cordless impression)

 The Hydraulic and Hydrophobic (H&H) Technique uses impression materials and hydraulic pressure to drive a low viscosity polyvinyl siloxane (PVS) impression material deep into the sulcus to capture a perfect impression of the subgingival margin.1